mynamesahu/Documents_Repository/Documents_ManagedProject/MyDocuments/JAVA_InstantReference/ReadMe.txt

 	The properties file will be added to the Project

    4. All the configurations regarding logging must be declared in the properties file "log4j.properties" or in an XML mile "log4j.xml"

-	(There are five different levels of logging: DEBUG / INFO / WARN / ERROR / FATAL  ) Note:- If the <logging level> is set as "DEBUG", then the logs of all levels ("DEBUG" level or higher than DEBUG) will be written to the log file / console.
+	There are five different levels of logging: ALL / DEBUG / INFO / WARN / ERROR / FATAL

+	Note:- If the <logging level> is set as "DEBUG", then the logs of all levels ("DEBUG" level or higher than DEBUG) will be written to the log file / console.
 	       If the <logging level> is set as "INFO", then the logs of all levels ("INFO" level or higher than INFO) will be written to the log file / console.